bricelam/bricelam.github.io/_posts/2017-07-05-mssql-docker.md

     docker pull microsoft/mssql-server-windows-developer

 Create and start a new container with it.
 Use 2GB of memory.
-Publish prot 1433 to the host.
+Publish port 1433 to the host.

-    docker run -d -p 1433:1433 -m 2g -e sa_password=Password12! -e ACCEPT_EULA=Y microsoft/mssql-server-windows-developer
+    docker run -d -m 2g -p 1433:1433 -e sa_password=Password12! -e ACCEPT_EULA=Y microsoft/mssql-server-windows-developer

 At this point, you can start ad-hoc testing against the server using the following connection string.